 The General Examination takes place in the candidate's last semester of coursework and consists of an eight-hour (2 x 4hr.) written exam and an oral exam.
 The oral exam is to be taken within a week of the written examination and serves the purpose of clarifying and expanding upon the candidate's answers to the written exam's questions.

-The General Examination is based on a reading list prepared by the candidate in consultation with his or her advisor and subject to approval by the Graduate Studies Committee.
+The General Examination is based on a reading list of 50 works prepared by the candidate in consultation with his or her advisor and subject to approval by the Graduate Studies Committee.
 The reading list and the written examination encompasses four areas, typically defined as follows: period ( e.g., Romanticism), genre (e.g., lyric poetry), area (Brazil, Portugal, or Lusophone Africa), and problematics (e.g., representation of the city in literature and the arts).

 As a more specific example, a candidate who intends to write his or her doctoral thesis on the novelist Paulina Chiziane's questioning of gender relations in postcolonial Mozambique will most likely be examined in the following four areas: 1) postcolonialism, particularly in the African context; 2) theory and history of the novel, with special emphasis on the development of the genre in African literatures; 3) literary and cultural history of Lusophone Africa; and 4) gender theory and African feminisms.